cmnrv/ansikube/README.md

 ## About this project

-The purpose of this project is to provide an operational Kubernetes cluster within minutes.
+The purpose of this project is to configure an existing Kubernetes cluster and make it operational within minutes.
 This includes components to handle traffic, TLS certificates, datastores, monitoring and a few other features.
 Everything is handled through Ansible playbooks and roles, using simple YAML definitions and configurations.

-Please keep in mind that this is still a work in progress and thus the project could go through a major overhaul at some point.

 ## Getting started
 ### Requirements